-Over the past 20 years, the global economy has grown at an average annual rate of 2.7% thanks to a variety of factors including rising globalization, advances in information technology, and increased trade.
-That growth has been accompanied by strong performances from both equity and fixed income markets.
-During the next 20 years, though, Lisa Emsbo-Mattingly, Dirk Hofschire, and Irina Tytell of Fidelity’s Asset Allocation Research Team predict that global GDP growth will slow to an average of 2.1% annually with potential consequences for financial markets.
-They base their forecast on productivity and population data from 40 countries and they cite demographic trends including aging populations in developed economies as a key factor that will slow growth.
+Over the past 20 years, the global economy has grown at an average annual rate of 2.5%, thanks to a variety of factors including rising globalization, advances in information technology, and increased trade.
+That growth has been accompanied by strong performances from both stock and bond markets.
+During the next 20 years, though, Fidelity’s Asset Allocation Research Team predicts that global GDP growth will slow to an average of 2.1% annually with potential consequences for financial markets.
+They base their forecast on productivity and population data from a wide set of countries and they see demographic trends including aging populations in developed economies as key factors that imply slow growth ahead.
 They also predict that the rapid growth rates that Asia's emerging market countries have enjoyed in recent decades may become more difficult to sustain as their pace of rapid industrialization slows.

 Slower growth is not the same as declining growth, however, and the global economy is still likely to expand over the next 20 years.
-The US should average roughly 1.6% annualized growth and narrowly retain its status as the world's largest economy.
+The US should average roughly 1.7% annualized growth and narrowly retain its lead over China as the world's largest economy.
 Emerging economies will likely grow faster and account for a greater portion of global growth over the next 20 years.
-These countries are projected to comprise about half of global GDP by 2038, compared with about 40% now and one-quarter 20 years ago.
+These countries are projected to comprise about 50% of global GDP in 20 years, compared with about 40% now and 25% 20 years ago.
 This should help offset weaker outlooks for Japan and many European countries.

 Why growth may slow

 Economic growth results from increases in the number of people working and in the amount of output those workers produce.
-A country's labor force participation rate has the most direct impact on GDP growth.
-This statistic reflects the number of working age people who live there and the percentage of them who are either working or seeking work.
-In advanced economies, longer lifespans and low birthrates are producing aging populations that tend to lower labor force participation rates over time.
-Labor force growth rose rapidly over the past several decades, but developed economies such as Japan and parts of Europe are likely to see their labor forces shrink over the next 20 years as people live longer and birth rates remain low.
+A country's labor force has a direct impact on GDP growth.
+It reflects the number of working age people who live there and the percentage of them who are either working or seeking work.
+In advanced economies, longer lifespans and low birthrates are producing aging populations that grow slower and tend to participate in the labor force at lower rates.
+As a result, developed economies such as Japan and parts of Europe are likely to see their labor forces shrink over the next 20 years as people live longer and birth rates remain low.

 Why GDP matters for investors

-Economic growth has a profound influence on corporate earnings, interest rates, inflation, and many other factors that affect the long-term performance of financial markets.
+Economic growth influences corporate earnings growth, interest rates, and many other factors that affect the long-term performance of financial markets.
 Slower global growth may mean less support for stock market returns over the next 20 years than has existed since the end of World War II.
-Emerging market stocks and the stocks of companies with significant exposure to emerging market consumers may fare better if growth is concentrated in emerging economies, but that growth may prove to be unevenly distributed across emerging markets.
-Slower growth will also matter for bond investors if interest rates rise gradually from their current levels but remain lower than their historical averages.
+Slower growth will also matter for bond investors if interest rates remain lower than their historical averages.

 To be sure, while GDP forecasts can provide guidance for investors seeking to set realistic expectations for future returns from their portfolios, other factors such as stock market leverage and valuation dynamics will also play a role in how stocks perform.
-For bonds, GDP growth has a tight, positive relationship with interest rates, yet fixed income investors should also bear in mind starting yields and other considerations.
-It’s also important to remember that the cyclical expansion and contraction of the business cycle will also move markets over the shorter term.
+For bonds, GDP growth may affect interest rates, but investors should also bear in mind starting yields and other considerations.
+It’s also important to remember that the expansion and contraction of the business cycle will also move markets over the shorter term.

-As someone—perhaps Yankee catcher Yogi Berra, maybe film producer Samuel Goldwyn or possibly physicist Niels Bohr—famously said, "It's tough to make predictions, especially about the future."
+As an old saying goes, "It's tough to make predictions, especially about the future."
 However, those investors whose portfolios are well diversified across a broad, global opportunity set may be best positioned to take advantage of future growth, slower though it may be.